 Sounds great, right?
 Yes, to an extent.
 There are some caveats, however.
 First, a judgment for triple the actual damages, legal fees, and court costs is the maximum that can be awarded in the court’s discretion.
 Second, a judgment in district court is always subject to an automatic right of appeal to the county court, rendering the initial judgment worthless.
 Third, even if there is no appeal, and the judgment becomes a final order, a prevailing Plaintiff at the district level has to execute on that judgment if the Defendant does not pay up.
 The details of the last two caveats are outside the scope of this article but should always be taken into account when considering this type of action.
 It should also be mentioned that since businesses typically want to avoid negative publicity as well as paying out treble damages and legal fees to its customers, the UTPCPL is effective in creating settlement agreements between individuals and businesses.

 If any of this sounds familiar or you have a related situation involving something you bought or leased for your home or personal use, filing a claim pursuant to the UTPCPL might be a viable option for you.
 Keep in mind that this article should not be viewed as legal advice and is for informational purposes only.
 Please consult with an attorney experienced in these matters prior to proceeding.
-Feel free to call me, Liam Duffy, or anyone at our office if you are interested in a free consultation.
+Feel free to call anyone at our office if you are interested in a free consultation.